The Basics Of ADA And Accessibility for Auditorium Seating

 November 5, 2020

-How Many Wheelchair Spaces Are Needed?
+How Many Wheelchair Spaces Are Needed in an Auditorium?

-- four to 25 seats require one wheelchair space.
+Four to 25 seats require one wheelchair space.

-- 26 to 50 requires two spaces.
+26 to 50 requires two spaces.

-- a venue with 51 to 150 seats must have four spaces.
+A venue with 51 to 150 seats must have four spaces.

-- 151 to 300 requires five spaces.
+151 to 300 requires five spaces.

-- 301 to 500 requires six spaces.
+301 to 500 requires six spaces.

 Auditoriums with 501 to 5,000 seats must have six spaces, plus an additional one for every 150 (or fraction of 150) seats over 501.
 So, an auditorium that seats 3,200 people would be required to have 24 wheelchair spaces.